TaranomTN/Poisson-neural-network/README.md

 ## 📬 Contact

-Created by [Tarannom Torabi](mailto:taranom.torabi1377@gmail.com) — feel free to reach out with any questions or feedback!
+Created by [Taranom Torabi](mailto:taranom.torabi1377@gmail.com) — feel free to reach out with any questions or feedback!